-What is a Herniated Disc?
+What Is a Herniated Disc?

 The spine is made up of 26 bones called vertebrae.
 These bones have soft, flexible discs in between them to cushion and allow painless movement.
-When one of these discs slides out of place—whether because it has ruptured or simply fallen out—the condition is called a herniated disc.
+When one of these discs slides out of place—whether because it has ruptured or fallen out—the condition is called a herniated disc.
 A disc herniation may also be called a protrusion, extrusion, prolapse, rupture, a “slipped disc,” or bulging disc.

 Pain From a Herniated Disc